-The skin is the largest organ of the human body and is packed with nerve endings.
-Massage works by soothing soft tissue and encouraging relaxation.
-Massage is especially effective in treating ‘vicious cycle’ complaints.
-For instance, a tension headache is often self-sustaining because the pain makes the sufferer clench the affected muscles even harder.
-This, in turn, creates more pain.
-A thorough neck and shoulder massage can release muscle tension and break the pain cycle.
+Massage is the application of manual techniques to the soft tissue to mobilise them to maintain flexibility.
+Massage is especially effective in breaking compensatory pain postures and patterns.
+For example, a tension headache is often self-sustaining because the pain makes the person clench the affected muscles even harder, which, in turn, creates more pain.
+A thorough neck and shoulder massage can reduce muscle tension and break the pain cycle.

 Modern studies have shown that massage can be used to successfully treat a variety of disorders, including: